-There’s an increasing number of businesses who are facing lawsuits because their content is not accessible for users with disabilities.
+There’s an increasing number of businesses that are facing lawsuits because their content is not accessible for users with disabilities.

-With this in mind, site owners should also focus on eliminating features which might prove incompatible or difficult to use with devices used by people with disabilities.
+With this in mind, site owners should also focus on eliminating features that might prove incompatible or difficult to use with devices used by people with disabilities.

-Your site should follow the Web Content Accessibility Guidelines, and even if in some cases, these guidelines mean facing a few restrictions and some extra work (like captioning video material).
-The majority of these new principles won’t affect general user-experience.
+Your site should follow the Web Content Accessibility Guidelines, even if in some cases, these guidelines mean facing a few restrictions and some extra work (like captioning video material).
+The majority of these new principles won’t affect the general user experience.

 In the long run, accessibility will help site owners better serve their shoppers with disabilities and at the same time, it could help them avoid lawsuits too.

-We all remember the time when chatbots where in their infancy.
+We all remember the time when chatbots were in their infancy.
 They felt unnatural and creepy.
 However, thanks to artificial intelligence and machine learning, communicating with them became a lot smoother.

 Today, a lot of sites use the help and benefits of automation and bots to improve their communication with their visitors.
 And the better the communication is, the better your chances are of closing a deal.